 Better players will prefer this look, as it encourages workability and creative shot shapes.
 Beginners looking to hit shots as straight as possible should probably stick to clubs like the M4, but slightly better players looking to upgrade will find a lot to like in the P790.

 If you’d like to hit draws or fades but still have good distance forgiveness across the face, the P790 will let you shape shots and still provide excellent distance on mis-hits.

 There’s also a tungsten weight placed to provide better height and forgiveness on thin shots.

 The addition of tungsten and elastomer foam pushes the price over $1200/set, so this iron set is tabbed as our upgrade pick, for better players looking to take their game to the next level.

-Cleveland Golf has provided a solid entry for 2018 with their Launcher CBX iron set.
+Cleveland Golf has provided a solid entry with their Launcher CBX iron set.